-It was less than 1% of all new COVID-19 cases in mid-April, but the Delta variant accounts for nearly five in six cases, as of July 17.
+It was less than 1% of all new COVID-19 cases in mid-April, but the Delta variant accounts for five in six cases, as of July 31.
 An estimated 83% of new cases came from the more transmissible strain of the virus during the two weeks ending July 17.

-The Alpha variant, previously the most prevalent strain since March, made up 8% of cases at the end of June.
+The Alpha variant, previously the most prevalent strain between March and early June, made up 3% of cases at the end of July.

 The concentration of the Delta variant varies by region.
-In New England, 38% of the cases are Delta-based, while in the four-state area of Iowa, Kansas, Missouri, and Nebraska, 87% of cases are Delta-based.
+In the region that includes Delaware, Washington, DC, Maryland, Pennsylvania, Virginia, and West Virginia, 66% of the cases are Delta-based.
+In the four-state area of Iowa, Kansas, Missouri, and Nebraska, 96% of cases are Delta-based.

 The CDC provides information on common COVID-19 variants.
 The federal government monitors genetic variations of the virus, classifying variants in three categories of increasing need for attention or action: variant of interest, variant of concern, and variant of high consequence.
 Designations may change with additional research.
 There are currently no existing variants of high consequence.

 B.1.617.2 (Delta): The Delta variant is known for being more transmissible than older variants including the Alpha variant.
 It may impact the effectiveness of antibody treatments and vaccines.
 It is considered a variant of concern.
 The CDC says there is emerging evidence that fully vaccinated people may transmit the strain to others.

 The CDC also tracks the variants — AY.1, AY.2, and AY.3 — that are sub-lineages of the original Delta variant.
 This data is not included in the share of the original Delta variant.The CDC also tracks the variants — AY.1, AY.2, and AY.3 — that are sub-lineages of the original Delta variant.
 This data is not included in the share of the original Delta variant.